 Royalty-free: When a musical work is copyrighted, every time that work is used, the author receives a royalty, that is, a payment.
 Royalty-free music refers to music that, once bought or purchased, can be utilized without having to pay for each time it is used.

 Note: Obviously, non-copyrighted music is also royalty-free music.
 But royalty-free music does not mean that it is always not-copyrighted.

-My music on the section FREE Music is registered under a Creative Commons Attribution 4.0 license (CC-BY).
+My music on the section FREE Music is registered under a Creative Commons license with an attribution condition.
 This means that you can use it freely in your projects (even the commercial ones) with the proviso that you put a link to this website or my name (Patrick de Arteaga) there where you use it.